saptarshi059/SemEval2k19-Task4-UMD/README.md

 There is no need to set the *COLUMNS* environment variable now as that has been taken care of within the code.

 License (GPLv3) to the code has been added.

+### Update May 17 2019 ###

+Provided virtual environments have been removed due to portability issues.
+Now, in order to execute the programs, one needs to create their own virtual environment.
+The steps are as follows:

+- virtualenv -p python3 [environment_name]
+- source /path/to/virtual/environment/bin/activate (or activate.csh depending on how your system works)
+- pip install -r requirements.txt
+- Execute programs as usual and exit virtual environment with deactivate.